 Pulling Back the Curtain on Higher Education Vulnerabilities

-As a design firm, DLR Group serves higher education clients on campuses nation-wide.
-To determine how to best assist them, DLR Group design and planning experts connected with administrators, faculty, and students at 85 institutions as soon as they began closing their doors and transitioning to online-only instruction..
+As a design firm, we serve higher education clients on campuses nation-wide.
+To determine how to best assist them, our design and planning experts connected with administrators, faculty, and students at 85 institutions as soon as they began closing their doors and transitioning to online-only instruction.
 From our team’s personal conversations, we gained a deep understanding of the immediate and long-term impacts of the pandemic on higher education, and that a call for change was imminent.
 Many institutions we spoke to reiterated that the system is broken, and to do nothing would further diminish their industry as a whole.

 COVID-19 brought attention to some of the weaknesses our colleges and universities are facing nationwide, such as:

 - Rising costs including the increase in tuition and student housing fees; an increase in student loan debt burden; and overall operational expenses.